2026 Cycle & Bike Tours in Vermont

 Tour 2F includes four nights at four unique inns in four different villages and *requires* biking on Thursday

-Sunday Lilac; Monday Shoreham; Tuesday (dine out) Strong House; Wednesday Swift House
+Sunday Lilac; Monday Shoreham; Tuesday Strong House; Wednesday Swift House

-Preview this trip in a day-by-day online brochure
+Preview this trip in an interactive day-by-day online brochure

 Tour 3F: arrive at Lilac Inn Sunday afternoon; finish at Lilac Inn Thursday lunchtime